 During her more than 35 years of financial services experience, Ms. Byrne served as team leader for some of Barclays' most important multinational corporate clients and was the primary architect of several of Barclays' marquee transactions.
 Widely recognized as a leading investment banker and strategic advisor, she is a member of various industry councils and participates as a forum leader on strategic issues and trends facing the financial services sector and global markets.
+Ms. Byrne has also gained deep experience in audit committee effectiveness and leadership, expertise in risk oversight, and thought leadership in finance through her participation on the boards and investment committees of various non-profit organizations.
 With this experience, Ms. Byrne brings to the Board important business and financial expertise in its deliberations on complex transactions, risk management, strategy and other financial matters.